 The 2nd International Conference Europe in Discourse: Agendas of Reform is a unique international event.
 This September, —discourse analysts, linguists, historians, economists, sociologists and other scholars and researchers—will come together in Athens to explore issues on Europe and the reforms that are required

 You can get involved by donating some of your time and expertise before and during the conference as a volunteer.
-Undergraduate and graduate students from Hellenic American University and other colleges and universities, are invited to apply to volunteer.
+Undergraduate and graduate students from Hellenic American University and other colleges and universities are invited to apply to volunteer.

-The Conference is will be a unique opportunity to network while getting a behind-the-scenes look at the conference.
+The Conference is a unique opportunity to network while getting a behind-the-scenes look at the conference.
 You will be a key person in making this Conference a great event.
 Volunteering for this event is also a very good chance to develop your career.
 Many future employees will value the fact that you volunteered for the organization of an academic event such as this.

 Extra incentives for volunteers

-Hellenic American College students who volunteer will receive free entrance to the Conference, and access to lunch and coffee breaks.
+Hellenic American College students who volunteer will receive free entrance to the Conference and access to lunch and coffee breaks.